oliviaylee/oliviaylee.github.io/_pages/portfolio.md

 Commentaries
 ======
 <span style="color:#52ADC8">**The Future of Human-Machine Interaction: Keeping Humans in the Loop**</span> [\[paper\]](/files/2022-fall-ospoxfrd29-paper.pdf){:target="_blank"} <br>
-  <sub>*Final paper for Stanford's OSPOXFORD 29: AI & Society (Fall 2022).* <br>
+  <sub>*Final paper for Stanford's OSPOXFRD 29: AI & Society (Fall 2022).* <br>
   The doomsday ending that humans will be demolished in the fierce intelligence competition with AI systems, while remarkably enduring, is a narrow view that distracts us from active measures that can be taken in the present day.
 I assert that a key tenet of AI development going forward should be keeping humans in the loop.
 Distinguishing between non-immediate decision making (e.g., data analytics and robotics) and time-sensitive, safety-critical decision making (e.g., autonomous vehicles and aircraft) is key to understanding how to best facilitate human-AI collaboration in each case.
-I also evaluate three technical research areas that facilitate humans-in-the-loop AI development and deployment.</sub> <br>
+I also evaluate three technical research areas that facilitate human-in-the-loop AI development and deployment.</sub> <br>
   <sub style="font-size:11px">*Topics: Human-AI Interaction, AI Safety, Human-In-The-Loop Development, Decision-Making*</sub>

 <span style="color:#52ADC8">**When Worlds Collide: Challenges and Opportunities in Virtual Reality**</span> [\[paper\]](/files/2021-fall-history44q-paper.pdf){:target="_blank"} [\[publication\]](https://ojs.stanford.edu/ojs/index.php/sjfgss/article/view/2109){:target="_blank"} <br>